jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 While fleeing through the woods, Eliza has half cover from any player at least 30 feet away, and three-quarters cover from any player at least 60 feet away.

 **If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 11 Dexterity (Stealth) check, followed by a DC 11 Wisdom (Survival) check.
-Players who depart from the road in this way encounter a **will-o'-wisp** as described in [[Will-o'-Wisp (p.
-33)]].
+Players who depart from the road in this way encounter a **will-o'-wisp** as described in [[03_Chapter 2 - The Lands of Barovia#Will-o'-Wisp|Will-o'-Wisp]].
 ### The March of the Dead
 When the players arrive at the River Ivlis Crossroads, read: